petereijgermans11/microfrontends-in-action/micro-frontend-multi-framework/README.md

     ```

-5. We can access angular-mfe module two ways in container applictaion.
+5. We can access angular-mfe module two ways in container application.

 5.1) Switch into the ``angular-mfe`` app and open the file ``webpack.config.js``